ARM-software/CMSIS-DSP/ComputeGraph/Async.md

 Any other returned value will stop the execution.

-The dynamic mode (also named asynchronous), is enabled with option : `asynchronous`
+The dynamic mode (also named asynchronous), is enabled with option : `asynchronous` of the configuration object used with the scheduling functions.

-The system will still compute a scheduling and FIFO sizes as if the flow was static.
+The system will still compute a synchronous scheduling and FIFO sizes as if the flow was static.
 We can see the static flow as an average of the dynamic flow.
 In dynamic mode, the FIFOs may need to be bigger than the ones computed in static mode.
 The static estimation is giving a first idea of what the size of the FIFOs should be.
 The size can be increased by specifying a percent increase with option `FIFOIncrease`.

 For pure compute functions (like CMSIS-DSP ones), which are not packaged into a C++ class, there is no way to customize the decision logic in case of a problem with FIFO.
 There is a global option : `asyncDefaultSkip`.